bizz84/nested-navigation-demo-flutter/README.md

 Debugging this reveals that the `observer.navigator` is an instance of `HeroController`.

+Further investigation reveals that with some tweaks it may be possible to use [WidgetsApp](https://docs.flutter.io/flutter/widgets/WidgetsApp-class.html) instead of `MaterialApp` (as this doesn't have a `HeroController`), however with this sample app we encounter other exceptions and it seems dubvious that this is the way to go.

 **Question**: How to keep track of the navigation state of multiple Navigators within a `BottomNavigationBar`?